Teresa J. Kennedy

 • Ecuador (1993); Argentina (2014-15); Hungary (2017).

-• Oceanographic Research
+• Oceanographic Research and related Activities

-• GO-SHIP A13.5 CTD Watchstander, February-March 2024.
-Tasked with operating the CTD (a "package" of electronic devices that detect how the conductivity and temperature of water changes relative to depth) computer console using measurements to direct the winch operator throughout casts to collect the ship's water samples by remotely closing bottles on the CTD rosette at 24 predetermined depths; organized and monitored eight analysts taking water samples; served as a member of the scientific research team sampling salinity as well as nitrate and seawater isotope composition; coordinated blog communications; and assisted school outreach component of the GO-BGC Adopt-a-Float program.
+• My duties: Tasked with operating the CTD (a "package" of electronic devices that detect how the conductivity and temperature of water changes relative to depth) computer console using measurements to direct the winch operator throughout casts to collect the ship's water samples by remotely closing bottles on the CTD rosette at 24 predetermined depths; organized and monitored eight analysts taking water samples; served as a member of the scientific research team sampling salinity as well as nitrate and seawater isotope composition; coordinated blog communications; and assisted with the school outreach component of the GO-BGC Adopt-a-Float program.

 • Vessel: R/V Marcus G. Langseth - National Science Foundation (NSF) ship (235ft.) operated by Columbia University's Lamont-Doherty Earth Observatory (LDEO) with NOAA's Pacific Marine Environmental Laboratory (PMEL) and Scripps Institute of Oceanography.
 2024 GO-SHIP A13.5

-• Verhoef FL50 Aluminium Freefall Lifeboat DroptestsVerhoef Aluminium Scheepsbouw Industries, Aalsmeer, Netherlands, June 2013.
-University of Texas at Tyler College of Engineering research on deformation and acceleration force of the Verhoef Free-Fall Lifeboats.
-Conducted sensor placement in lifeboat on platform prior to drop testing.
+• Verhoef FL50 Aluminium Freefall Lifeboat DroptestsVerhoef Aluminium Scheepsbouw Industries, Aalsmeer, Netherlands, 2013.
+University of Texas at Tyler College of Engineering research on deformation and acceleration force of Verhoef Free-Fall Lifeboats.

-• NOAA Teacher at Sea Scholar: May-June 2001.
-Conducted research on phytoplankton blooms along the California cost, observed CTD deck operations, and assisted with testing the effectiveness of a new echo sounder model while recording digital tracking data of the ocean floor across the Pacific, from San Diego, California to Honolulu, Hawaii, with scientists from NASA, NOAA, and Knudsen Engineering (Canada).
+• My duties: Conducted research on phytoplankton blooms along the California coast, observed CTD deck operations, and assisted with testing the effectiveness of a new echo sounder model while recording digital tracking data of the Ocean floor.

 Biography

 Dr. Kennedy joined The University of Texas at Tyler in 2009.
-She is a Professor of International STEM and Bilingual/ELL Education and holds a joint appointment in the College of Education and Psychology School of Education and in the College of Engineering and has over 35 years of experience in higher education (since 1988).
+She is a Professor of STEM and Bilingual/ELL Education and holds a joint appointment in the College of Education and Psychology School of Education and in the College of Engineering and has 37 years of experience in higher education (since 1988).
 Her K-12 teaching experience includes 8 years at the secondary level and 7 years at the elementary/middle school level in Idaho, Oregon and Washington, with secondary teaching certifications in Earth Science and Natural Science, Social Studies, Spanish, English as a Second Language and Bilingual Education, and elementary certification in all subject areas (since 1985).
 She has taught language, science, and social studies lessons in classrooms around the world.

 Current board positions with educational organizations include:

 • International Council of Associations for Science Education (ICASE) Executive Committee: 2010-present.
+Serve as ICASE Representative to UNESCO.

-• International Education and Resource Network (iEARN-USA) Advisory Council: 2021-2024.
+• International Education and Resource Network (iEARN-USA) Advisory Council: 2021-2025.

 • United Nations Educational, Scientific, and Cultural Organization (UNESCO) NGO Liaison Committee: 2023-2024; 2022-2023; 2016-2018.